Jemoka/blag/content/posts/KBhtuning_forks.md

 -   why no free vibrations just standing?
 -   do the various tuning fork modes compose
 -   figure out phys1 physics of strings virbrating

+## things {#things}

+-   we can use far field because the wavelength is much mucm much much larger than the seperation between the two tines; what is the wavelength? function of frequency and hertz